omeka/omeka-s/composer-addons/README.md

 - `label`: display label when different from project name.
 - `configurable`: boolean to specify if the module is configurable.

-Specific keys for themes:

-- `has-translations`: boolean to specify if the theme has its own translations.
-- `omeka-helpers`: array of custom view helper class names to load.

 If an extra key is not available, a check is done for an equivalent in file `config/module.ini` or `config/theme.ini`, if present, else a default value is set.